ssol7055/HandS_SoftwareChallenge/README.md

 ## 2. Details
 ### 1. Map overview
-A map is a n*n grid with a charger in the middle and some required energy value assigned to each grid.
+A map is a n by n grid with a charger in the middle and some required energy value assigned to each grid.
 Components of the map are

 - **Charger**
 - **Obstacle**